 This article provides additional details about the automated renewal process, including notifications.

 - Add/update the Expiration Date in the Organization profile - it will cascade down to the linked profiles.

-- Creating a linked profile is adding someone new that is not currently in your Oasis database.
+- Creating a linked profile is adding someone new that is not currently in your MC Professional database.

 - Adding a linked profile is linking a pre-existing profile to the organization.

 - When “creating” linked profiles, always make sure to reset their password and notify them or send them a password reset link so they can set their own password.

 - Make sure to add the Key Contact’s email address to the organization’s email address attribute.